Medium roast coffee is what many of us drink every day. It's what we make when we're in a hurry and just need to get stuff done.

 They still offer some complexity which makes them comparable to dark roast coffees in terms of flavor but without being as strong.

-Medium roast coffee has more complex flavors than the darker roasts while offering a smooth finish instead of the burning or bitter tastes that come with the darker roasts.
+Medium roast coffee has more complex flavors than darker roasts, while offering a smooth finish rather than the burning or bitter tastes associated with darker roasts.

-I also like that it has a bit of a lighter roast flavor, making a medium roast extra special.
-I believe it’s the perfect coffee bean for everyday use.
+I also appreciate that it has a slightly lighter roast flavor, making a medium roast extra special.
+I believe it's the perfect coffee bean for everyday use.

 How does medium roast coffee differ from other roasts?

-Medium-roasted coffee beans are not as dark and bold as the darker ones, but they do offer more complexity than a lighter roast.
+Medium-roasted coffee beans are not as dark and bold as darker roasts, but they do offer more complexity than lighter roasts.

 It is somewhere in between, which makes it perfect for those who want to experience that rich flavor of dark roasted coffees while still remaining light enough, so it's easy on the palate.